 - Plex, Sonarr, Radarr, Prowlarr, Overseerr — the full arr-stack

-- Custom Discord bots for notifications (mostly just for fun and proof-of-concept)
+- Custom Discord bots for notifications and small proof-of-concept automations

-All running in Docker containers.
-It was the perfect “break things and learn” environment.
+It has been the perfect “break things and learn” environment.

 Networking Gear